Current Market Prices

 Bitcoin (BTC or ₿) is a cryptocurrency and a digital payment system invented by an unknown programmer, or a group of programmers, under the name Satoshi Nakamoto.
 It was released as open-source software in 2009.
 The system is peer-to-peer, and transactions take place between users directly, without an intermediary.
 These transactions are verified by network nodes and recorded in a public distributed ledger called a blockchain.
 Since the system works without a central repository or single administrator, bitcoin is called the first decentralized digital currency.

-Additionally, many other cryptocurrencies operate as ERC-20 tokens on top of the Ethereum blockchain and have utilized the platform for initial coin offerings.
+Additionally, many other cryptocurrencies operate as ERC-20 tokens on top of the Ethereum blockchain and have utilized the platform for initial coin offerings, as do many NFTs and other smart contract projects.

 Ripple (XRP) was founded in 2012 by Jed McCaleb and Chris Larsen.
 Compared to other cryptocurrencies, Ripple takes much less energy and time to confirm transactions.